Larry Metz

 Larry Edward Franz Metz (born March 20, 1955) is a retired American judge and politician from Florida.
 He served on the Fifth Judicial Circuit Court from July 1, 2018, until his retirement on July 15, 2023.
-Previously, he was a Republican member of the Florida House of Representatives from November 2, 2010, until his appointment as a circuit judge in 2018, was a member of the Lake County School Board from October 29, 2004, until November 1, 2010, and served on other boards and commissions.
+Previously, he was a Republican member of the Florida House of Representatives from November 2, 2010, until his appointment as a circuit judge in 2018.
+He was also a member of the Lake County School Board from October 29, 2004, until November 1, 2010, and served on other boards and commissions.

 History

 Metz was born in Abington, Pennsylvania, and moved to the state of Florida in 1968.
 After graduating from Northeast High School in 1972, he attended the University of Florida, where he graduated with a bachelor's degree in 1976.
-Immediately upon graduation he was commissioned as an officer in the United States Marine Corps, serving full-time until 1980.
+Immediately after graduating, he was commissioned as an officer in the United States Marine Corps, serving full-time until 1980.

 He was stationed in Japan for his last year of active duty.
-Following his active-duty tour, Metz served for 2 years in the Marine Corps Reserve, after which he was honorably discharged at the rank of Captain.
+Following his active-duty tour, Metz served for 2 years in the Marine Corps Reserve, after which he was honorably discharged at the rank of captain.
 While a Marine, Metz took graduate-level courses in public administration at San Diego State University but did not graduate.
 In 1980, he was admitted to the Florida State University College of Law, where he received a Juris Doctor with High Honors in 1983.
-In 1983 he began private practice as an attorney in South Florida, eventually moving to Central Florida and starting Metz Law Firm, P.A. in Lake County in 2007.
+In 1983 he began private practice as an attorney in South Florida, eventually moving to Central Florida and starting Metz Law Firm, P.A., in Lake County in 2007.

-In 1992, Metz ran for Congress against incumbent Democrat Congressman Harry Johnston in the newly created 19th District comprising portions of Broward and Palm Beach counties.
+In 1992, Metz ran for Congress against incumbent Democrat Congressman Harry Johnston in the newly created 19th District, comprising portions of Broward and Palm Beach counties.
 Unopposed for the Republican nomination in the heavily Democrat district, he lost to Johnston, receiving 37% of the vote.
 Metz and his family moved to Yalaha in Lake County in 1997, and he became active in Lake political circles while working for a law firm in Orlando.
-In 2004, when State Representative Carey Baker opted to run for the Florida Senate rather than seek re-election in the 25th District, which included large areas of northern and eastern Lake County and smaller areas of northern Seminole and southern Volusia counties, Metz ran to succeed him.
+In 2004, when State Representative Carey Baker opted to run for the Florida Senate rather than seek re-election in the 25th District, (Note: which included large areas of northern and eastern Lake County and smaller areas of northern Seminole and southern Volusia counties) Metz ran to succeed him.
 He faced Alan Hays, Johnny Barto Smith, Randy Wiseman, and JoAnn Huggins in the Republican primary.
 Metz lost to Hays, with 29% of the vote to Hays's 35%.